theaverageaudiophile/TRACE-Akshay-Edit/Estimator-Functions.md

 ![frmEstSteamTurbine.JPG](https://github.com/Moosevellous/Trace/blob/master/img/frmEstSteamTurbine.JPG)

-The tool allows a user to make adjustments to the desired turbine inputs and displays a live sound power spectrum which will be inserted once ok is clicked.
+The tool allows a user to make adjustments to the desired turbine inputs and displays a live sound power spectrum which will be inserted once ok is clicked.The tool also incorporates reductions for [enclosures](https://github.com/Moosevellous/Trace/wiki/Estimator-Functions#enclosures).

 <a href="#">[Back to top]</a>